-• All legally qualified candidates from the voting district on which a public forum is focused should be invited to participate.
-The same invitation should be sent to all candidates at the same time.

-- Candidates who are not "viable" or "significant" candidates need not be invited if: - inviting all legally qualified candidates is impractical; - the organization adopted reasonable, objective criteria for determining which candidates to invite, which should be reviewed and determined with the assistance of counsel; - the criteria were applied consistently and not arbitrarily; and - other factors suggest that the debate was conducted in a neutral, nonpartisan manner.

-The IRS has approved a forum that used as an objective criterion whether a candidate had reached a 15% share of support in a credible and independent poll.
+- It does not structure the debate to promote or advance one candidate over another. - All legally qualified candidates for the race on which a debate is focused should be invited to participate.
+The same invitation should be sent to all candidates at the same time. - Candidates who are not "viable" or "significant" candidates need not be invited if: - " inviting all legally qualified candidates is impractical; - " the organization adopted reasonable, pre-established objective criteria for determining which candidates to invite, which is not biased toward the selection of particular participants.
+The criteria should be reviewed by counsel; - " the criteria were applied consistently and not arbitrarily; and - " other factors suggest that the debate was conducted in a neutral, nonpartisan manner, such as those factors identified in this section below (e.g., each candidate should be given an equal opportunity to present his or her view on each of the issues discussed). - " Of note: The IRS approved a debate that used as an objective criterion whether a candidate had reached a 15% share of support in a credible and independent poll. - If the debate is held during a primary election, a sponsoring group is not required to invite candidates of both parties to the debate.
+Separate Democratic and Republican Party debates may be organized. - Hospitals should not provide travel expenses to visiting candidates if those candidates will be conducting campaign activities at other locations in the city during the same trip. - At least two candidates must appear at the debate. - The debate must address a broad range of issues that the candidates would address if elected to the office sought and that are of interest to the public. - Questions should be prepared and presented by a nonpartisan, independent individual, or panel of individuals, knowledgeable about the issues covered (e.g., representatives of the media, educational organizations, community leaders, and other interested persons).

-- If the debate is held during a primary election, a sponsoring group is not required to invite candidates of both parties to the debate.
-Separate Democratic and Republican Party debates may be organized. - Hospitals should not provide travel expenses to visiting candidates if those candidates will be conducting campaign activities at other locations in the city during the same trip. - At least two candidates must appear at the debate. - The debate must address a broad range of issues that the candidates would address if elected to the office sought and are of interest to the public. - Questions should be prepared and presented by a nonpartisan, independent individual, or panel of individuals, knowledgeable about the issues covered (e.g., representatives of the media, educational organizations, community leaders, and other interested persons). - The candidates should not be asked to agree or disagree with the positions, agendas, platforms or statements of the hospital. - A moderator should be designated to ensure that the ground rules are observed, to make clear that the views expressed are those of the candidate and not of the sponsoring organization, and to disavow any preference or endorsement by the sponsoring organization.
-The moderator should not comment on the questions or answers in any way that would imply approval or disapproval of any of the candidates. - Each candidate should be allowed an equal opportunity to speak and answer questions on his or her views. - No campaign literature may be distributed at the event.

-- The candidates should not be permitted to collect contributions at the event. - The organization may publish questions posed to the candidates and their replies, so long as the replies are not edited or rated.
+- The candidates should not be asked to agree or disagree with the positions, agendas, platforms, or statements of the hospital. - A moderator should be designated to ensure that the ground rules are observed, to make clear that the views expressed are those of the candidate and not of the sponsoring organization, and to disavow any preference or endorsement by the sponsoring organization.
+The moderator should not comment on the questions or answers in any way that would imply approval or disapproval of any of the candidates. - Each candidate should be allowed an equal opportunity to speak and answer questions on his or her views. - No campaign literature may be distributed at the event. - The candidates should not be permitted to collect contributions at the event. - The organization may publish questions posed to the candidates and their replies, so long as the replies are not edited or rated.

-Question: Can our hospital invite one candidate at a time to discuss his or her views with hospital employees?
+Question: Can our hospital invite one candidate at a time to discuss his or her views with hospital employees, in his or her capacity as a candidate (rather than an officeholder)?